Older Bodies Handle Drugs Differently

 Here are some more tips to help you avoid side effects.

 - Always inform your doctor or pharmacist about all medicines you are already taking, including herbal products and over-the-counter medications.
+Be sure to include products like pain relievers, antacids, alcohol, herbal remedies, food supplements, vitamins, hormones and other substances you might not think are medicines.

 - Tell your doctor, nurse, or pharmacist about past problems you have had with medicines, such as rashes, indigestion, dizziness, or loss of appetite .